salesforce/lwc/.github/PULL_REQUEST_TEMPLATE.md

 If yes, please describe the impact and migration path for existing applications.

 ## The PR fulfills these requirements:
-* Tests for the changes have been added (for bug fixes / features) ✅ / ❌
+* Have tests for the proposed changes been added? ✅ / ❌
-* Docs have been added / updated (for bug fixes / features) ✅ / ❌
+* Followed [these instructions](../CONTRIBUTING.md#-commit-message-conventions) to clearly describe issue being fixed or feature enhanced? ✅ / ❌